 - The financial panic that occurred in 1819 added a substantial burden onto his already-substantial debt.
-Also, he acquired debt from a friend in particular late in life.
+Also, he acquired a heavy debt from a friend late in life.
 In 1818, Jefferson endorsed a $20,000 note for Wilson Cary Nicholas.
 Nicholas died in 1820, and Jefferson was forced to take on his unpaid debt.

 - Sloan, Herbert.
 "Jefferson's Debt and His Career as a Shopper."
 Lecture delivered at the Robert H. Smith International Center for Jefferson Studies on April 6, 2007.
 Available as a podcast.

 - Sloan, Herbert.
 Principle and Interest: Thomas Jefferson and the Problem of Debt.
 New York: Oxford University Press, 1995.

 - 1. Thomas Jefferson Randolph’s Newspaper Advertisement for Poplar Forest and Monticello Estate Sales, Richmond Enquirer, November 3, 1826, and running until January 20, 1827.
 Transcription available at Jefferson Quotes and Family Letters.

 - 2. Nicholas P. Trist to James Madison, January 25, 1827, Nicholas Philip Trist Papers, Virginia Historical Society.
 Transcription available at Jefferson Quotes and Family Letters.

 - 3. Jefferson to Francis Eppes, March 9, 1826, The Thomas Jefferson Papers, Special Collections, University of Virginia Library.
 Transcription available at Founders Online.

 - 4. Jefferson to Nicholas Lewis, December 19, 1786, in PTJ, 10:614-16.
 Transcription available at Founders Online.